Schadenfeude/capstone-project/README.md

  #### Note:
  If the products you wish to scan are not in the database you can add them via [this link](http://upcdatabase.org/add).

-To be able to generate and install a signed release version of the app, add the following lines to your `local.properties` file:

-`ks.pwd=baraikoda`

-`key.pwd=baramkoda`

 ## PROJECT SPECIFICATION
 ### Common Project Requirements